 Fiddle leaf figs enjoy quite a lot of moisture, but it’s best to allow their soil to dry out between watering sessions.
 This prevents them from standing in overly wet soil and contracting root rot.
 A consistent watering regiment paired with well-draining soil is the way to go with fiddle leaf figs.

-Because of the size of their beautiful leaves, fiddle leaf figs need quite a lot of water to grow bigger and stay strong.
+Because of the size of their beautiful leaves, fiddle leaf figs need quite a lot of water to grow bigger and stay strong (believe it or not, another way to strengthen your fiddle leaf fig is by shaking it – seriously!).
 However, they are very susceptible to root rot, once again highlighting the importance of making sure they’re planted in good-quality soil.

 As a general rule of thumb, you should water your fiddle leaf every 7 to 10 days, making sure the water runs through to its drip tray.
 Empty the drip tray to prevent your plant from standing in pooled water and allow the top inch or so of soil to dry before your next watering session.
 A nifty trick in terms of quantity is to stick to one cup of water per two feet of plant height.